MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 If an INSERT instruction uses an existing dynamic table entry for the name of an entry being added to the NEW checkpoint, both the existing entry and the new entry are referenced by the NEW checkpoint.
+INSERT instructions which reference the dynamic table MUST reference only entries which are already included in a LIVE checkpoint.
+This avoids the possibility of one checkpoint stream blocking on a different checkpoint.

 ~~~~~~~~~~
      0   1   2   3   4   5   6   7